WuTheFWasThat/vimflowy/docs/vim_inconsistencies.md

 - undoing operations always puts your cursor where it was.
 (This is not true in vim: try going to the middle of a line and typing d0u)
 - in insert mode, not everything is a single action with respect to undo/redo.  motions, indenting, and splitting lines make for new items in history (i.e. for undo/redo)
-- in vim, cw works like ciw, which is inconsistent/counterintuitive
+- cw works as expected - in vim, cw works like ce, which is inconsistent/counterintuitive
+- Y works as expected (like y$) - in vim, Y works like yy, which is inconsistent/counterintuitive
 - 100rx will replace as many as it can
 - t and T work when you use them repeatedly
 - yank (y) never moves the cursor (in vim, yb and yh move the cursor to the start of the yank region)